 After getting your extensions you may notice your head itches or aches.
 This usually goes away within 4 days to a week.
 If it does not go away within 5 days, feel free to come back in so we can loosen them a bit.
-(Individual Keratins excluded) If you have a more sensitive head, it’s recommended to sleep on your stomach or side.
+(Individual Keratins & Tape-ins excluded) If you have a more sensitive head, it’s recommended to sleep on your side.

 Your hair may also feel very heavy the first few nights.
 This is because you’re not used to having so much extra hair on your head.
 It should go away within 2-4 days as you get used to your extensions.

 If you plan on keeping your extensions long term, make sure you get them tightened every 4-6 weeks.
-The sooner you stop in to get them tightened, the better.
+The sooner you come in to get them tightened, the better.
 Waiting long periods of time in between tightening can cause tangling, matting, and stress to your natural hair.
 Even if they feel fine, book an appointment so we can make sure there is no tangling or other problems that you may not be able to see on your own.
+I offer a 10% off tightening discount for pre-booking your tightening appointment during your installation appointment!
 Tightening prices vary and can be seen under the prices menu.
 To learn more about tightening, click here.

 Using The Right Hair Products

-We strongly advise you to read our section about Choosing The Right Shampoo and Product I Recommend.
-Knowing the information we provide on that page could mean the difference between your extensions lasting one month or 6 months.
+I strongly advise you to read the section about Choosing The Right Shampoo and Products I Recommend.
+Remembering the information on those pages could mean the difference between your extensions lasting one month or 6 months.
 Because extension hair is no longer attached to a head, it does not receive the nutrients or natural oils that your real hair does.
-Therefore your extensions won't feel exactly like your nutrient abundant hair, but rather more dry.
-It's very important to make sure that you moisturize with the right product in order to make up for this.
+Therefore your extensions won't feel exactly like your nutrient abundant hair.
+Extensions have the tendency to feel dry as time goes on.
+It's very important to make sure that you moisturize with the right product to make up for this.
 With any extensions, non-professional products are not recommended.
-We only really recommend using the Milbon and O'right products which we have at the salon; because from experience they're the best brands I have used for extensions.
+I only really recommend using the Milbon products or other products I have at the salon; because from experience they're the best brands my clients have used for their extensions.
 Heat protecting gloss, leave in conditioners, split end sealers, and serum will make the maintenance so much easier and the lifespan longer.
-You should always check ingredients.
-Never use products with alcohol or sulfate.
+Always check ingredients.
+Never use products with sodium chloride or sulfate.
 Those ingredients dry out the hair immensely.
-Store bought brands (including Sally's) are packed with chemicals and will most often damage the hair instead of making it better.
+Store bought brands (including Sally's) are often packed with chemicals and will most often damage the hair instead of making it better.

 Applying Hair Product To The Extensions

-Never apply an oily based product (IE: conditioner, serums, gloss) too close to the scalp where the extensions are applied.
+Avoid applying an oily based product (IE: conditioner, serums, gloss) close to the scalp where the extensions are applied.
 This can cause the extensions to slip much easier.
-You should also avoid getting sticky products like hairspray or palmaide too close to the scalp due to the risk of product buildup.
-I always recommend applying product from the mid section of the hair down to the ends, focusing mostly on the ends.
+Avoid getting sticky products like hairspray or palmaide too close to the scalp due to the risk of product buildup.
+Apply product from the mid section of the hair down to the ends, focusing mostly on the ends.
 Since the ends are so far away from your scalp, they're getting the absolute least moisture that your body is providing for your hair.
 They need the most love.

 Using The Right Hot Tools